Lee Bollinger

-In January 2022, Columbia announced that economist Nemat "Minouche" Shafik, current president of the London School of Economics, would succeed him as president of the university.
+In February 2022, the Columbia Daily Spectator reported that Bollinger had purchased an Upper West Side apartment for $11.7 million.
+In 2008, his salary was $1.7 million.

+Bollinger's residence was the site of demonstrations in which his high salary was criticized as an example of the university's "inequitable allocation of resources."

 World Leaders Forum

 Columbia invited Iranian President Mahmoud Ahmadinejad to speak at the World Leaders Forum on September 24, 2007.
 A number of local and national politicians denounced Columbia for hosting Ahmadinejad.

 Bollinger described the event as part of "Columbia's long-standing tradition of serving as a major forum for robust debate, especially on global issues."
 Bollinger released a statement outlining his introduction, explaining to the student body that the free speech afforded to Ahmadinejad was for the sake of the students and the faculty rather than for the benefit of Ahmadinejad himself, whom Bollinger referred to as "exhibiting all the signs of a petty and cruel dictator."

 Bollinger was criticized by students at Columbia's School of International and Public Affairs, but praised by Bob Kerrey who said that Bollinger "turned what could have been an embarrassment for higher education into something quite positive."

-On the media

-On July 14, 2010, he wrote an article for The Wall Street Journal calling for the American government to subsidize its journalists.
+Federal Reserve Bank of New York

+In July 2010, he was appointed chair of the Federal Reserve Bank of New York board of directors for 2011.
+Previously, he had served as deputy chair.

+Retirement

+On April 14, 2022, Bollinger announced in an email to the Columbia student body that he would be retiring from his role as President effective June 30, 2023.
+In January 2023, Columbia announced that Minouche Shafik, president of the London School of Economics, would succeed him as president of the university.

 Personal life

 Bollinger is married to artist Jean Magnano Bollinger.
-They have two children and five grandchildren.
-Bollinger's family is Catholic; his daughter, Carey Jean Bollinger, and son, Lee Carroll Bollinger, married in Catholic ceremonies.
+They have a son and a daughter and five grandchildren.
+Bollinger's family is Catholic.